ekjotkaurm/FunVFPred/README.md

 (x) validation_AAC.csv.gz - positive and negative dataset having aac feature values to validate the model.

+# Step 1: Preparing input files

+input.fasta - containg the positive (virulent protein sequences) and negative (non-virulent protein sequences) dataset.
+Virulent proteins of fungal species can be downloaded from the virulence factors databases such as PHI-base, Victors and DFVF and non-virulent proteins of same fungal species from UniProt database.
+After downloading the dataset, remove the redundant protein sequences using CD-HIT with 100% identity threshold.
+Next step involves the balancing the dataset (1:1)

 # How to run FunVFPred pipeline

-   # Step 1: Download "FunVFPred" on your system using command
+   # Step 2: Download "FunVFPred" on your system using command

     git clone http://github.com/ekjotkaurm/FunVFPred.git

     cd FunVFPred

-   # Step 2: Run python code to extract features
+   # Step 3: Run python code to extract features

     python aac.py